rockholla/go-http-api/README.md

     * Runs tests/build
     * Increments your project version (in package.json) based on whether or not it's a major, minor, or patch release
     * Creates a release commit then merges with the `master` branch, creates a tag based on package.json version
-    * Attempts to push changes to origin, warns if no push access
+    * (Attempts to push branches/tags to git origin, warns if no push access)
     * Deploys the Go HTTP API to the AWS EKS cluster, a Kubernetes Deployment with pod horizontal auto-scaling, and rolling upgrades
 4. Linting, testing, and building scripts are also available for running individually via `npm run ...`.
 See `package.json` for all available.